twitter icon youtube icon instagram icon

 Knowing what the City's warning sirens are telling you is part of being prepared for emergencies.
 Understanding the three siren tones can help you take the right action to protect yourself and those around you.

-There is an additional warning that is unique to this community.
-It is a flood warning tone which is not a part of the federal guidelines for siren warning systems.
+There is an additional warning that is unique to Tulsa, which is a flood warning tone that is not a part of the federal guidelines for siren warning systems.

 Three types of sounds